vinod-amagi/amgdoc/artwork.md

 ###### Images unavailable
 <p align="justify">In cases where images are unavailable, a default image may be used.
 However, this approach is not preferred (or allowed only temporarily) as most of the platforms require artwork to be delivered for all the programs.</p>

-> In the Schedule sheet, only supported date formats should be used.
-The entire file will be rejected even if any one date’s format is incorrect.<br/>
-> EPG for a given broadcast date should be provided only in one excel sheet.
-For example, if EPG needs to be updated for an already submitted date, the previously uploaded file should be updated and re-uploaded instead of uploading another file with the updated schedules.<br/>
-> The program values mentioned in the “Schedule” sheet should match with the Unique ID / EpisodeTitle values provided in the “EPG” sheet.<br/>
-> No additional rows/columns are allowed in the “Schedule” sheet.
-When provided, the entire file will be rejected.<br/>
-> The image URLs when provided should be publicly accessible over the internet.
-Google drive / Dropbox or such URLs that need a browser plugin to open are not supported.
-It is recommended that the image file names do not have special characters other than underscores as platforms such as Samsung do not support such special characters.
-{.is-warning}

 ## Specifications